untoldengine/UntoldEngine/docs/API/UsingBlenderAddon.md

 Restart Blender after installing.

-## Material Node Baking
+## Material Fidelity

 The exporter reads a fixed set of material inputs: base color, roughness, metallic, normal, and emissive.
-It does not evaluate arbitrary Blender shader nodes — a `Mix` node blending two textures, a `Math` node adjusting a value, a procedural `Noise Texture`, and similar setups will look different in the engine than in Blender unless you bake them.
+It does not evaluate arbitrary Blender shader nodes — a `Mix` node blending two textures, a `Math` node adjusting a value, a procedural `Noise Texture`, and similar setups will look different in the engine than in Blender unless you bake them to flat textures with a third-party tool (e.g. Blender's own Cycles bake, Substance, or similar) before export.

-`Bake Materials` (in the export panel) fixes this: at export time, Blender itself evaluates each affected material through Cycles and writes the result to a flat texture, so the exported look matches Blender exactly for anything this covers.
-This is a different feature from `Compress Textures` below — that one compresses existing texture *files*; this one evaluates *node graphs* Blender itself.

-### Checking what will bake first

 Before exporting, open the `Untold Materials` tab in the 3D viewport sidebar (press `N` if the sidebar is hidden) and click `Scan Materials`.
-It lists every material as supported, bakeable, or unbakeable, with the specific node and reason for anything that isn't a plain match — the exact same classification the export will use, without needing to actually export first.
+It lists every material as supported or divergent, with the specific node and reason for anything that isn't a plain match, and separates divergences that baking can fix from ones no bake can fix (view-dependent nodes, shader-level blending above the Principled BSDF) — the exact same classification the export will use, without needing to actually export first.
 Re-run it after editing materials; it does not update automatically.

-### Using it

-1. Enable `Bake Materials` in the export panel (works for both `Export A Model` and `Export A Tiled Scene`).
-2. `Bake Resolution` (default 1024) is only a fallback.
-Each material's actual bake resolution is auto-detected from the largest source texture feeding it, rounded up to a power of two, and never goes below this fallback — a material built from a 4096x4096 photo texture bakes at 4096 even if you never touch this setting.
-The fallback only kicks in for materials with no source texture to detect from (e.g. procedural/ solid-color materials).
-If the auto-detected resolution is ever wrong for a specific material, add a custom property to it named `untold_bake_resolution` (Material Properties tab → Custom Properties → Add) set to the resolution you want — it overrides auto-detection for that material only.
-3. Export as usual.

-Baked textures need a UV map.
-A mesh using a divergent material with no UVs (or a fully collapsed UV map) is reported as a warning, both in the `Untold Materials` panel and in Blender's System Console during export, and that material's channel is skipped rather than baked incorrectly.

-### What can't be baked

-- **A shader combined above the Principled BSDF** — a `Mix Shader` or `Add Shader` node blending the Principled BSDF with another shader (for example, glass built from Principled + Transparent BSDF).
-The baker only reads individual Principled inputs; it has no way to reproduce shader-level blending, so these materials are left exactly as they'd be without baking rather than baked incorrectly.
-Workaround: flatten the graph to a single Principled BSDF in Blender before export, if the look allows it.
-- **View-dependent nodes** — `Fresnel`, `Layer Weight`, camera- or reflection-mapped texture coordinates.
-These have no single correct baked value since they depend on viewing angle.
-- **Animated or driver-driven node values.**
-- **HLOD/LOD tiles** in a tiled scene export are decimated stand-ins for geometry already exported (and baked, if enabled) at full detail — they are not separately re-baked.

-### Re-exporting is fast after the first bake

-Baked textures are cached next to the source `.blend` file (a hidden `.untold_bake_cache_<name>` folder) and reused whenever a material hasn't changed, so re-exporting the same scene only bakes what you actually edited.
-Uncheck `Use Bake Cache` to force everything to bake fresh — useful if you suspect a stale result, or for a final, from-scratch export.

 ## Compress Textures To .utex